 The Identity Development series will consist of speakers, open forums and workshops to help students understand and develop a greater sense of the intersectionality of their identity and how this can help them to support issues of social justice.

-Through our commitment to providing and supporting avenues for cultural education, the PRCC invites student organizations to submit a proposal for program co-sponsorship.
-For a co-sponsorhsip instructions and downloable packet please see; 2013-2014 PRCC Co-Sponsorship Packet
+Through our commitment to providing and supporting avenues for cultural education, the PRCC invites student organizations and groups to submit a proposal for program co-sponsorship.
+For a co-sponsorhsip packet and instructions please stop by the PRCC and ask at the front desk for a packet.

 The purpose of BLUEprint is to promote the well being of first-year students, focusing on students of color, in order to encourage retention and successful persistence through Penn State.
 BLUEprint aims to assist freshmen and transfer/change-of-campus students with their acclimation to a well-rounded social and academic environment at University Park through peer mentoring.